kktsvetkov/smarty2/README.md

 The config file reading is removed.
 In order to introduce config_vars use the `Smarty::set_config_vars()` method instead.

+## Caching

+The built-in caching of the Smarty 2 project is removed from this fork.
+The methods used in caching are still present, but they are considered deprecated and do nothing.

+Consider other options for caching for your web app, not within the presentation layer that Smarty provides.

 ## From Original README

 **What is Smarty?**